Shipping Your Bike

 Getting your bike to your destination on time

-If you are not travelling with your bike and want to be sure it arrives on time, ship it three days to a week before you ship yourself.
-You should find out how long the shipper will store the bike once it gets to the destination; it differs depending on the shipper and can even vary from station to station.
+If you are not travelling with your bike and want to be sure it arrives on time, ship it in plenty of time before you ship yourself.
+You should find out how long the shipper will take to get your bike to the destination, and if the shipper will store the bike once it gets to the destination; it differs depending on the shipper and can even vary from station to station.